qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

      -

    * - Polygon %1 lies inside polygon %2
-     - This error happens when a part of MultiPolygon geometry is inside in a hole of a MultiPolygon geometry.
+     - This error happens when a part of MultiPolygon geometry is inside a hole of a MultiPolygon geometry.
      - .. figure:: img/qgis_poliinside_.png
           :align: center